-The opponents of the Industrial Workers, numerous, varied, and powerful though they be, will find themselves baffled in every attempt they make to stem the tide of the new organization.
+The opponents of the Industrial Workers, numerous, varied, and powerful though they be, will find themselves baffled in every attempt they make to stem the tide of new industrial organization.

-These opponents, strange as it may seem, embrace, besides the capitalist class and their "labor lieutenants," socialists who profess to favor industrial unionism and trade unionists who profess to be class-conscious workingmen!
+These opponents, strange as it may seem, embrace, besides the capitalist class and their "labor lieutenants," Socialists who profess to favor industrial unionism and trade unionists who profess to be class conscious workingmen!

-An anomalous situation indeed!
+An anomalous situation, indeed!

-The only national labor union that recognizes the class struggle, the Industrial Workers of the World is opposed, and the American Federation of labor, whose leaders deny the class struggle, is supported by men who call themselves socialists and class-conscious workingmen.
+The only national labor union that recognizes the class struggle, the Industrial Workers of the World, is opposed, and the American Federation of Labor, whose leaders deny the class struggle, is supported by men who call themselves Socialists and class conscious workingmen.

 But in spite of all this the Industrial Workers is the coming labor union in the United States and all the powers of capitalism and all the resources of its emissaries cannot prevent it.

-The conditions are mature for it and the working class will embrace it and stand by it as rapidly as they learn to comprehend meaning and grasp its mission.
+The conditions are mature for it and the working class will embrace it and stand by it as they learn to comprehend its meaning and grasp its mission.

-Three years ago when the Western Federation of Miners and the American Labor Union, in national convention assembled, in Denver, struck the new trail of class-consciousness and declared in favor of independent political action along working class lines, the very thing socialists had been clamoring for, the press of the Socialist Party, almost solidly, instead of cheering the new departure and encouraging and supporting the movement, treated the matter coldly, or damned it with faint praise.
+Three years ago, when the Western Federation of Miners and the American Labor Union, in national convention assembled, in Denver, struck the new trail of class-consciousness and declared in favor of independent political action along working class lines, the very thing Socialists have been clamoring for, the press of the Socialist

+Party, almost solidly, instead of cheering the new departure and encouraging and supporting the movement, treated the matter coldly, or damned it with faint praise.

-These papers felt themselves committed to the American Federation of Labor and feared to offend that anti-socialist organization.
-Under no other ground is such opposition to socialist action by socialist papers conceivable.
+These papers felt themselves committed to the American Federation of Labor and feared to offend the anti-Socialist organization.
+Upon no other ground is such opposition to Socialist action by Socialist papers conceivable.

-When the Industrial Workers of the World was recently organized at Chicago the same socialist papers fought the movement openly, or, what revealed the same antagonistic attitude, remained silent.
+When the Industrial Workers of the World was recently organized at Chicago the same Socialist papers fought the movement openly, or, what revealed the same antagonistic attitude, remained silent.

-These socialist papers, smiling patronizingly upon the American Federation of Labor, which repudiates and despises them, and frowning scornfully upon the Industrial Workers, a truly working class organization, have committed a grave mistake and appearances indicate that they are beginning to realize it.
+These Socialist papers, smiling patronizingly upon the American Federation of Labor which repudiates and despises them, and frowning scornfully upon the Industrial Workers of the World, a truly class-conscious organization, have committed a grave mistake and appearances indicate they are beginning to realize it.
 The open opposition has died out and silence has taken its place.
 They have evidently heard from the rank and file.
-In any event it will be well for them to know that DeLeon's Weekly People is getting a harvest of new subscribers, including many members of our party, because of his espousal of the Industrial Workers.
+In any event it may be well for them to know that DeLeon's Weekly People is getting a harvest of new subscribers, including many members of our party, because of his espousal of the Industrial Workers.

-That socialists can still find it consistent to remain in the American Federation of Labor in light of its fixed pro-capitalist party is, I confess, incomprehensible to me.
-Why do they not apply their peculiar logic to the political situation?
-The Republican and Democratic parties both consist mainly of workingmen.
+That Socialists can still find it consistent to remain in the American Federation of Labor in the light of its fixed pro-capitalist policy is, I confess, incomprehensible to me.

+Why do they not apply their peculiar logic

+to the political situation?
+The Republican and Democratic Parties both consist mainly of workingmen.
 Why not turn them into working class parties?
-The workingmen have a majority of both - why organize a Socialist Party?
+The workingmen have a majority in both-why organize a Socialist Party?

-The workingman who reasons in that way and attends Republican or Democratic conventions as delegates is by socialists set down as ignoramus or fakir, and yet that is precisely the attitude of certain socialists with reference to the old anti-labor Federation and the new working class union.
+The workingman who reasons in that way and attends Republican and Democratic conventions as a delegate is by Socialists set down as ignoramus or fakir, and yet that is precisely the attitude of certain Socialists with reference to the old anti-labor federation and the new working class union.

-The American Federation of Labor, which is simply an attempt to harmonize pure and simple trade unions that were built up on tools long since discarded and on principles long ago out of date, is the enemy of working class solidarity.
+The American Federation of Labor, which is simply an attempt to harmonize pure and simple trade unions, that were built up on tools long since discarded and on principles long out of date, is the enemy of working class solidarity.
 It is in control of the capitalist class.
 The Civic Federation and its personnel is sufficient proof of this fact.